ankowals/saf/README.md

 	    product2 : "Magic Mouse"
 	}

-Please note that the web brwoser has to be explicitly open using step open browser.
+Please note that the web browser has to be explicitly open using step open browser.
 It is part of the CoreSteps and its content is

     /**
      * Opens browser of particular type as defined in the environment configuration